Basic full-rate employee pension

 You are salaried worker and you want to know what a full-rate pension and if you can benefit ?
+Here's the information you need to know.

-To understand what this is all about, know that as a private sector employee, when you retire, you are entitled to:
+As a private sector employee, when you retire, you are entitled to:

 The amount of your additional pension from the Agirc-Arco may also be reduced or increased depending on your age of departure.

-This number of quarters varies depending on your date of birth:
+The number of quarters required to qualify for a rate pension before age 67 varies depending on your date of birth:

 Tableau - Number of insurance quarters required to qualify for a full rate pension